vladcore/sagittarius/README.md

 ##Some info
 The game is developed in [lua](http://www.lua.org/) using [LÖVE](https://love2d.org/) framework.
-The code doesn't need to bee compiled.
+The code doesn't need to be compiled.
 For more information refer to [LÖVE official guide](https://love2d.org/wiki/Game_Distribution).

 ##Changelog
 - added autokill